Why Secure Coding Matters

 Track repeated defect trends and adjust

-challenge focus so training stays aligned
+challenge focus so training stays

-with current risk.
+aligned with current risk.

-This structure keeps secure coding practical,
+This structure keeps secure coding

-measurable, and relevant for both individual
+practical, measurable, and relevant for both

-engineers and team-wide quality goals.
+individual engineers and team-wide quality

 Teams can further improve results by linking